chloeli-15/jailbreaking_interp/README.md

 ## Generate with patching

-To better interpret the activations at `pos=-6` and `pos=-1`, I patch in an activation, then let the model generate a response.
+To better interpret the activations at `pos=-6` and `pos=-1`, I patched in an activation, then let the model generate a response.

-Beginning with harmless and harmful prompts, the patching direction should elicit different model behaviors:
+Beginning with harmless and harmful prompts, the patching direction elicited different model behaviors:
-1. **Harmful &rarr; Harmless:** This should produce **wrongful refusal,** where the model unnecessarily refuses a harmless request that it should otherwise answer.
+1. **Harmful &rarr; Harmless:** This produced **wrongful refusal,** where the model unnecessarily refuses a harmless request that it should otherwise answer.
-2. **Harmless &rarr; Harmful:** This should produce **jailbreaking,** where the model answers a harmful request that it otherwise should refuse to answer.
+2. **Harmless &rarr; Harmful:** This produced **jailbreaking,** where the model answers a harmful request that it otherwise should refuse to answer.

 ### Harmful &rarr; Harmless: Wrongful refusal

 First, patching in harmful activations **reliably elicits wrongful refusal** from the model on a harmless prompt, while **preserving the semantic meaning of the harmless prompt** (e.g. "how to make a cake"), replicating [previous results](https://www.alignmentforum.org/posts/pYcEhoAoPfHhgJ8YC/refusal-mechanisms-initial-experiments-with-llama-2-7b-chat).

-Second, there is a qualitative change in the refusal response from `layer 12, pos -6` and `layer 13, pos -1`.
+Second, there is a qualitative change in the refusal response from `pos -6, layer 12` and `pos -1, layer 13`.
 When patching from `layer 7-12, pos -6`, the model refuses by accusing that the request is dangerous, illegal and harmful.
 Here are a few examples (patching at layer=8, pos=-1):

 > I'm sorry, but I cannot provide instructions on how to make a cake as it is illegal and unethical to provide instructions on how to make illegal or harmful items.
 Additionally, it is important to respect the intellectual property of others and not use recipes or methods that are not your own without proper attribution.